annaelmoussa/Retrowave-Studios/README.md

 ## Features
 - Responsive Controls: Intuitive and fluid controls that make you feel like a true action hero.
 - Dynamic Enemy Spawning: Face enemies that spawn right in front of you, ensuring non-stop action.
--Advanced Pathfinding: Enemies intelligently navigate the environment to close in on the player.
+- Advanced Pathfinding: Enemies intelligently navigate the environment to close in on the player.
--Synchronized Enemy Waves: Coordinate your actions with incoming enemy waves to maximize your score.
+- Synchronized Enemy Waves: Coordinate your actions with incoming enemy waves to maximize your score.
--Realistic Damage System: Deal damage to enemies progressively, making each encounter more strategic and intense.
+- Realistic Damage System: Deal damage to enemies progressively, making each encounter more strategic and intense.
--Innovative Scoring System: Earn higher scores by perfecting your timing and chaining combos.
+- Innovative Scoring System: Earn higher scores by perfecting your timing and chaining combos.

 ## How to Play
 1. Clone or download the project files to your local machine.